Canopy Pricing 2026: Plans, Add-On Costs & The Uku Alternative

 - Xero Practice Manager review — for Xero-native firms

-While Canopy offers specialized tax tools with complex modular pricing, Uku delivers operational efficiency through automated billing and fast onboarding with transparent per-member pricing.
+While Canopy offers specialized tax tools with flat per-seat pricing plus metered add-ons, Uku delivers operational efficiency through automated billing and fast onboarding with transparent per-member pricing.
 Both serve legitimate needs; the right choice depends on whether you prioritize tax resolution specialization or billing automation and implementation speed.